Samirnunes/ml-algorithms-from-scratch/k_nearest_neighbors/README.md

     <img width="500" src="https://github.com/Samirnunes/ml-algorithms-from-scratch/blob/main/k_nearest_neighbors/images/classifier_predictions_sklearn.png" alt="Material Bread logo">
 <p>

 For the classification, it can be seen that the results are nearly the same.
-The difference occur due to some other heuristics the `KNeighborsClassifier` from `scikit-learn` uses [2].
+The difference occur due to some other heuristics used by the `KNeighborsClassifier` from `scikit-learn` [2].

 - Regression (Admission in the University Prediction)